brendenlake/archive-CCM-site/README.md

 - Nathaniel D. Daw, John P. O'Doherty, Peter Dayan, Ben Seymour & Raymond J. Dolan (2006).
 Cortical substrates for exploratory decisions in humans.
 Nature, 441, 876-879.

 **3/27 Model comparison and fitting, tricks of trade**
+- Shiffrin, R. and Nobel, P.A.
+(1997).
+The art of model development and testing.
+Behavior Research Methods, Instruments, & Computers, 29(1), 6-14.
 - Pitt, M.A. and Myung, J (2002) When a good fit can be bad.
 Trends in Cognitive Science, 6, 10, 421-425.
 - Roberts, S. & Pashler, H. (2000) How persuasive is a good fit?
 A comment on theory testing.
 Psychological Review, 107, 358-367.
+- \[optional\] Myung, I.J.
+(2003).
+Tutorial on maximum likelihood estimation.
+Journal of Mathematical Psychology, 47, 90-100.

 **4/3 Rational versus mechanistic modeling approaches**
 - Jones, M. & Love, B.C.
 (2011).
 Bayesian Fundamentalism or Enlightenment?
 On the Explanatory Status and Theoretical Contributions of Bayesian Models of Cognition.
 Behavioral and Brain Sciences (target article).